 Article I Section 1: the SEPARATION OF POWERS Doctrine and the Theory of CHECKS AND BALANCES - Establishes three branches of government with powers to legislate, execute, and adjudicate.
 No person shall serve in more than one branch simultaneously.
 One branch of government cannot turn its powers over to another.
 Madison's Federalist Papers point out the doctrine is taken from Montesquieu's tripartite government thesis.
 The theory of checks and balances refers to a curious mix of divided powers.
 For example, the President has veto power over the legislature, the Senate has confirmation power over Presidential appointees, the Judiciary has judicial review over the other two branches, and Congress can investigate and impeach anybody in the other two branches.
 The legislature also has a House and Senate (bicameralism) to avoid legislative dominance.
 Executive agencies also make their own law (Administrative Law) which allow them to get their work done.
 In recent years, challenges have been issued toward the power of Congress to appoint independent special prosecutors.

 Article I Section 8: the COMMERCE CLAUSE - Authorizes Congress to collect taxes, pay debts, and provide for the common defense and general welfare.
 The theory of taxation is that certain goods, wares, merchandise, and services should be taxed accordingly so as to promote desired economic objectives.
 Congress must be fair and balanced with navigation and transportation, but liquor and tobacco, for example, might be taxed more heavily.
 However, the primary motive must be to secure revenue for the continued operation of the government and to pay off debt.
 The writings of Thomas Jefferson indicate that Congress should not just tax as it pleases; it should tax for the general welfare.
 The Federalist Papers contain a debate between Hamilton and Madison on exactly what the general welfare is, with Madison taking a fiscal conservative line as the costs of government self-support only.
 Subsequent interpretations have included the notions of public improvements and war powers (the Monroe doctrine).
 Social security and unemployment relief have been controversial over the years, but are generally thought of as consistent with this clause.
 A variety of government spending, of course, goes on, as does government borrowing (also allowed under this clause), as is the government taking of land to preserve the environment.
 Commerce narrowly means traffic, transporting goods across state lines, so a whole system of federal regulatory agencies has sprung up to control interstate commerce.
 But in a broader sense, commerce means intercourse, covering every species of movement of persons and things, whether for profit or not, across state lines.
 It doesn't matter if the commerce is legal or illegal, consistent or sporadic, electrons or information; Congress has the power to tax and regulate.
 Regulation includes conditions and rules for carrying out the commerce as well as the power to fix prices and terms of sale.
 Numerous government initiatives derive from this clause, including the Sherman antitrust act, Securities and Exchange, Copyrights and Patents, Postal police powers, Immigration and Bankruptcy, Energy, Food, Drug, and Agriculture regulation, Labor Relations, Racial Discrimination, Disabilities accommodation, the banning of foreign contraband, counterfeiting, lotteries, quarantines, product recalls, slavery, kidnapping and auto theft laws, to name a few.
 The Commerce Clause represents the police power of Congress.
-In fact, anything touching on commerce is any way is automatically a federal crime.
+In fact, anything touching on commerce badly in any way is automatically a federal crime.
 States are allowed to have similar powers, especially in the areas of corporate regulation, highways and traffic safety under a balancing test which compares the burden on interstate commerce with the importance of state interest.
 State taxation, however, must follow the rule of apportionment, which essentially means avoidance of multiple taxation.
 State and federal regulation should not conflict or overlap; otherwise the preferred solution is deregulation of a field.

 Article I Section 8: the MARITIME CLAUSE - Gives Congress the power to define and punish all crimes committed on the high seas and any offenses against the law of nations.
 Crime on the high seas, or piracy, is the easy part to figure out, but the law of nations is more vague.
 In the early days of the nation's founding, the U.S. like other countries, paid tribute to various pirates of the Barbary States (Algiers, Morocco, Tripoli, and Tunis) and used letters of passage for its own rebel pirates.
 This situation was not rectified until 1816 and required the creation of Maritime Law, or American admiralty courts, which most people today can only relate to with our modern (privatized) system of insurance.
 The law of nations refers to that part of International Law which America participates in to be considered a civilized nation.
 It means that we should pass laws against wrongs being done in our own dominion that would be considered wrongs in other nations.
 The reasoning is that by not doing so, we fail to prevent wrongs being done against other nations, by encouraging piracy and so forth.
 Granted, this clause is talking about extraterritorial powers, but the basic theory behind sovereignty is that, as a nation, we are participating in International Law via a law of nations.
 It is therefore the duty of Congress to define and justify the various crimes in this regard.